a5c-ai/seed-generic/seed.md

 4. changes to the scripts dir (which are currently called by the main github workfow) to adapt to the seed/starter kit.
 5. only open tickets for non-functional (like the ones above) gaps from the seed/starter kit, not product features, gaps and requirements.
-6. the last issue to open should be to 'Create project specifications' the actual issue should be opened with the details above in the description. with instructions to perform the changes in the repo.
+6. the last issue to open should be to 'Create project specifications' the actual issue should be opened with the details above in the description. with instructions to perform the changes in the repo. (for the producer-agent)